Flashbots & MEVs: A Beginner’s Guide

 The solution to this problem proposed by Flashbots is to withhold the content of a transaction from miners until is mined in a block.
 If you use the MEV-Geth proof of concept, your transactions get routed privately to the miners and get directly included on the chain.
 In this way, Flashbots hopes to disincentivize bad behavior like stealing a profitable strategy.

-The unfavourable effect brought forth by MEVs continues to gain recognition globally, with many believing the MEV crisis capable of providing serious risk to Ethereum’s future.
+The unfavorable effect brought forth by MEVs continues to gain recognition globally, with many believing the MEV crisis capable of providing serious risk to Ethereum’s future.
 Some users have even gone so far as to say that MEVs has the power to kill the Ethereum network.

 So far, it seems as if the efforts of Flashbots have been fruitful.
-Within a few weeks of the organization going live, over 58% of the Ethereum network hashrate was mining on flashbots.
+Within a few weeks of the organization going live, over 58% of the Ethereum network hashrate was mining on Flashbots.
 Though it is still too early to say how effective their proposed solutions are, they have managed to succeed in bringing to light just how severe the MEV crisis may be in the long run.

 References